Demi-urge/menace_sandbox/docs/visual_agent_prompt.md

 the repository was generated.

 ### Version control
-The agent should commit the repository to git using descriptive commit messages once the files are created.
+The agent should commit all changes to git using descriptive commit messages once the files are created.

 ### Testing
 Run `scripts/setup_tests.sh` and then execute `pytest --cov`.
 Ensure at least